 “The Seton mission is to serve people and to help people,” Ziebell said.
 I see this as a really neat opportunity to do work that’s intellectually satisfying, in an area that’s very under researched, in order to help serve the public.”

 Local news stations have recently highlighted the ongoing efforts and research of the Seton Events Medicine Institute.
-The following links (external) on KXAN and FOX7feature Drs.
+The following links (external) on KXAN feature Drs.
 Bedolla and Ziebell.
-Seton doctors plan to participate in several upcoming events including the MotoGP in April, the X-Games and Republic of Texas Rally in June.
+Seton doctors plan to participate in several upcoming events including the X-Games and Republic of Texas Rally in June.